 Picking up is one of the final steps in taming this beautiful animal.
 But, this step should be performed when the guinea pig is completely comfortable in your presence.
-Remember this – if your guinea pig gets scared during this step, it’s much harder to tame it again, as you’ll need to return to the start again.
+If your guinea pig gets scared during this step, it’s much harder to tame it again, as you’ll need to return to the start again.

-So, how do you pick up a guinea pig?
-Place one hand under the pig’s belly and the other hand under its rear.
-Now pick it up very gently.
-Another way you can do this is by wrap one hand around the shoulders and the other hand under its rear end.
-When picking up a guinea pig, be sure to hold it near your chest and talk softly, to make it more comfortable.
+To pick up your guinea pig, place one hand under the pig’s belly and the other hand under its rear.
+Now, pick it up very gently.
+Another way you can do this is by wrapping one hand around the shoulders and the other hand under its rear end.
+When picking up a guinea pig, be sure to hold it near your chest and talk softly to make it more comfortable.